 Renee Knake is a Professor of Law and the Doherty Chair in Legal Ethics at the University of Houston Law Center.
 She also is a faculty affiliate of the Women's, Gender, and Sexuality Studies Program in the College of Liberal Arts and Social Sciences.
 Her current administrative leadership includes an appointment as the Director of Outcomes and Assessments.
 In this role, Professor Knake is responsible for leading the development and implementation of the Law Center's compliance with the American Bar Association (ABA) standards on learning outcomes and assessment of student learning.
 Her expertise and research interests include the first amendment and the regulation of attorney speech; lawyer advertising; legal ethics, especially conflicts of interest; judicial ethics; access to justice; entrepreneurship and innovation in the delivery of legal services; and gender and the legal profession.
 At the Law Center, she teaches Constitutional Law and Professional Responsibility.
+She was awarded the Fulbright Distinguished Chair in Entrepreneurship and Innovation at Royal Melbourne Institute of Technology for 2019.

 Professor Knake joined the University of Houston faculty in 2016, after serving as the Foster Swift Professor of Legal Ethics and co-director of the Kelley Institute of Ethics and the Legal Profession at Michigan State University College of Law, where she taught for a decade.
 During her time at Michigan State, she co-founded and secured over $250,000 in funding for the law school's inaugural program on technology, entrepreneurship, and innovation in legal services, recently recognized as the top program in the nation.
 In 2015, she was a scholar-in-residence at Stanford Law School's Center on the Legal Profession and a visiting scholar at the American Bar Foundation.